What is data enrichment in B2B?

 What are the best B2B enrichment sources?

-The main sources: SIRENE (legal data), LinkedIn (contacts and job titles), Google Maps (phone numbers), enrichment APIs (Dropcontact, Hunter), and AI-powered Deep Search for hard-to-find data (80-85% accuracy).
+The main sources are SIRENE for legal data, LinkedIn for contacts and job titles, Google Maps for phone numbers, enrichment APIs (Dropcontact, Hunter), and AI-powered Deep Search for hard-to-find data (80 to 85% accuracy).

 Is data enrichment GDPR-compliant?